matomo-org/developer-documentation/docs/3.x/generated/Piwik/Plugin/Report.md

 - [`getMetricsDocumentation()`](#getmetricsdocumentation) &mdash; Returns an array of metric documentations and their corresponding translations.
 - [`configureReportMetadata()`](#configurereportmetadata) &mdash; If the report is enabled the report metadata for this report will be built and added to the list of available reports.
 - [`getDocumentation()`](#getdocumentation) &mdash; Get report documentation.
+- [`getSecondarySortColumnCallback()`](#getsecondarysortcolumncallback) &mdash; Allows to define a callback that will be used to determine the secondary column to sort by
 - [`getRelatedReports()`](#getrelatedreports) &mdash; Get the list of related reports if there are any.
 - [`getParameters()`](#getparameters)
 - [`getSubtableDimension()`](#getsubtabledimension) &mdash; Returns the Dimension instance of this report's subtable report.